kpfaulkner/yorkietest/README.md

-# yorkietest
+# orkietest

-testing yorkie server
+Small tool for testing the Yorkie Server
+More documentation to come :)